hultenvp/solis-sensor/README.md

 ## Configuration

 The integration can be configured via the UI.
+* Go to Settings -> Devices and Services -> Click Add integration and select "Solis"
+* Select the right platform and platform URL to use and click "Submit"
+* If you add multiple configurations, make sure all of them have a unique name.

 <img width="301" alt="image" src="https://user-images.githubusercontent.com/61835400/200194739-68444b7f-7144-4d84-abd0-2ac3bb82ecda.png">

-Select the right platform and platform URL to use and click "Submit"

-**Ginlong platform v2**   Provide username, password and plant id.
-If you want to add multiple plants just follow the configuration for each plant.
+**Ginlong platform v2**
+* Provide username, password and plant id.
+If you want to add multiple plants just repeat "add integration" for each plant.

+**Soliscloud**
-**Soliscloud**            Provide username, key id, secret and station id.
-If you want to add multiple stations just follow the configuration for each plant.
+* Provide username, key id, secret and station id.
+If you want to add multiple plants just repeat "add integration" for each plant.
+* To get StationId: go so SolisCloud and click in the plant list on the plant.
+A new browser window will open.
+  * Copy the 19-digit number from the URL: https://www.soliscloud.com/#/station/stationdetail_1?id=XXXXXXXXXXXXXXXXXXX and paste it in the station ID field

 # Energy dashboard